ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- We used ruff for linting and formating.
-We decidecd to use 120 charachters as the maximum line length.
+We decidecd to use 120 characters as the maximum line length.
 We also used the package mypy for typing checks as described in Q3.
 When we are working with larger more complex projects, where more people are involved, a standard way of writing your code becomes crucial.
 The PEP 8 style guide for python is a good example which also what ruff as a default complies with.
 When we have a standard way of linting, formatting and typing our code, it makes it much easier for anyone who at a later time has to read, understand and debug the code.
 Furthermore, IDEs can more effectively help with error detection when the code is formatted in a standard way. ---

 ## Version control